Handbook

 Guidelines for Potential Consequences:

 c.
-Third Offense: Referral to MTSS team for additional support and intervention.
+Third Offense: Suspension, pending referral to MTSS team for additional support and intervention.

 9. Dress and Grooming